sidpaji28/Falcon_dataset_model/README.md

 * ONNX format is recommended for faster, lightweight inference, especially during deployment.
 * This project is intended for local testing only.
 For production or public deployment, security hardening is required.
+* The website contains a Internal server failure due to huge data and low memory problem
+* The website will take least 50 sec to boot due to render inactivity free tier website

 ---